-- Develop: Custom consultation, training discounts, online visibility on NexusIPE.org, designation as Nexus Innovations Network Member
+- Develop: Custom consultation, training discounts, online visibility on NexusIPE.org, designation as Nexus Innovation Network Member

 - Analyze: self-service analytic reports, advanced analytics and comparables over time

-The National Center is committed to building upon the depth and breadth of what has been learned in partnership with Nexus Innovations Network members over the last five years.
-Current Nexus Innovations Network members are encouraged to continue their participation.
+The National Center is committed to building upon the depth and breadth of what has been learned in partnership with Nexus Innovation Network members over the last five years.
+Current Nexus Innovation Network members are encouraged to continue their participation.

-As an interprofessional practice and education Network, all members of the Nexus Innovations Network need to commit to the core principles of engagement.
+As an interprofessional practice and education Network, all members of the Nexus Innovation Network need to commit to the core principles of engagement.

 - Existence of the Nexus – practice and education partnership

 - A minimum of two health professionals from different professions participating in the proposed project

 - Confirmed commitment to collect IPE Core Data Set